sFer8/freETarget-3D-Printed-Housing/README.md

 ### Paper Target

-The paper target holder uses a standard 17x17cm target.
+The default paper target holder uses a standard 17x17cm target.
 Both rifle and pistol paper targets should use this size.
+SUIS style targets have another holder that can be printed however I have not had the chance to test it out.
 Custom target holders can be requested, but please provide important measurements to assist in their implementation.

 ### 3D printed files